exa04/Loopbase-old/README.md

 ## Building

-If you want to build Loopbase yourself, it's as easy as 1-2-3!
+If you want to build Loopbase yourself, you'll need to have git, npm, and node.js installed.

 1. Clone the repository